Active SETI: Radio message construction

 The lack of an established communications protocol is a challenge for METI.
-While trying to synthesize and project an Interstellar Radio Message (IRM), the receiving extraterrestrials will (ETs) first encounter a physical phenomenon and, only after that, perceive the information.
+While trying to synthesize and project an Interstellar Radio Message (IRM), the receiving extraterrestrials (ETs) will first encounter a physical phenomenon and, only after that, perceive the information.
 Initially, a receiving system will detect the radio signal; then the issue of the extraction of the received information and comprehension of the obtained message will arise.
 Therefore, above all, the constructor of an IRM should be concerned about the ease of signal determination.
 In other words, the signal should have maximum openness, which is understood here as an antonym of the term security.
 This branch of signal synthesis is termed anticryptography.